ycrc/ycrc.github.io/docs/clusters-at-yale/guides/github_pages.md

-# Github Pages
+# GitHub Pages

 A personal website is a great way to build an online presence for both academic and professional activities.
-We recommend using [Github Pages](https://guides.github.com/features/pages/) as a tool to maintain and host static websites and blogs.
+We recommend using [GitHub Pages](https://guides.github.com/features/pages/) as a tool to maintain and host static websites and blogs.
-Unlike other hosting platforms, the whole website can be written using [Markdown](https://www.markdownguide.org), a wonderfully simple markup language.
+Unlike other hosting platforms, the whole website can be written using [Markdown](https://www.markdownguide.org), a simple widely-used markup language.
-GitHub also provides a nice tutorial to get started with Markdown ([link](https://guides.github.com/features/mastering-markdown/)).
+GitHub provides a nice tutorial to get started with Markdown ([link](https://guides.github.com/features/mastering-markdown/)).

-To get started, you're going to need a Github account.
+To get started, you're going to need a GitHub account.
-You can follow the instructions on our [Github guide](./github.md) to set up a free account.
+You can follow the instructions on our [GitHub guide](./github.md) to set up a free account.
 Once you have an account, you will need to create a repository for your website.
 It's important that you name your repository `username.github.io`  where username is replaced with your actual account name (`ycrc-test` in this example).